 If the Hoover Dam were to shut down, the immediate effects would likely include a loss of electricity generation and a decrease in water supply for irrigation, industry, and household use..

-However, it is important to note that the Hoover Dam is a critical infrastructure, and shutting it down would be unlikely unless it was an emergency situation or for maintenance purposes.
+However, it is important to note that the Hoover Dam is a critical infrastructure, and shutting it down would be unlikely unless it's an emergency situation or for maintenance purposes.

-How do water levels affect the Hoover Dam?
+How Do Water Levels Affect the Hoover Dam?

 Related Reading: Ultimate Hoover Dam Self-Guided Tour

 At What Level Does Hoover Dam Stop Producing Power?

 The water level at which the Hoover Dam stops producing power is 950 feet (290 meters) above sea level.
 It's called the "Inactive Pool" level.

 For comparison, the maximum water level that the Hoover Dam can hold while still being operational is 1219.6 ft (372 m) above sea level.

 The lower the water level in Lake Mead, the less water is available to flow through the dam's turbines.
 Thus, the less electricity the dam can generate.
 If the water level in the lake falls below that "Inactive Pool" level, the Hoover Dam cannot generate electricity.

 It's worth noting that the Hoover Dam's power generation is also affected by other factors, such as the state of the dam's equipment and infrastructure.
 So, low water levels aren't the only potential reasons that the dam would stop producing power.